laboratoire écologie et art pour une société en transition

 Moving “from one field to the next” is a way of forging links between the separate units – the fields – on which we work with local communities.
 Some “fields of action” are already well defined, such as a series of interventions to enhance a collection in the Binn Valley Regional Museum or the creation of performative cartography to raise community awareness of environmental impacts in the Grengiols mountain pastures.
 Other “fields of action”, in the early stages of conception, will see their outlines emerge during the co-creation process.

-In the spring and summer of 2025, the “object field” and “solar field” actions will take place in collaboration with the local communities.
-In autumn 2025, we will set up a transdisciplinary team in the Entremont valley, with whom a co-creative process will be initiated to identify the needs, desires, and aspirations of the community in the various villages in this region, giving rise to new actions in 2026.
+Since autumn 2025, we have formed a new transdisciplinary team in the Entremont valley, with whom we are continuing a co-creative process to identify the needs, desires, and aspirations of the communities across the region’s villages, giving rise to new situated actions.

 newsletter